St. Peter’s by-the-Sea Wedding Customary

 According to the Episcopal Church, Christian marriage is a covenant relationship between two people, proclaimed in a public setting.
 By covenant relationship, we mean a mutual relationship initiated by promises to love, honor and cherish one another for a lifetime.
 In the Episcopal Church we believe marriage to be a sacrament, which means we believe it is reflective of God’s relationship with us: characterized by trust, sacrifice, generosity and forgiveness.
 Through marriage, God’s grace is made known to us and through us in read and visible ways, and enables us to grow more and more into the man or woman that God has created us to be.
 A wedding is a liturgical expression of the sacrament of marriage.
 The couple are the ministers of the sacrament.
 The priest officiates and pronounces God’s blessing on the relationship, but the couple are the ones who proclaim the covenant.
 It is in their lives that the sacrament is lived out.

 At St. Peter’s by-the-Sea all weddings are in accordance with the authorized liturgies of the Episcopal Church.
 They provide for some choices and flexibility, but beyond that, things may be neither added nor deleted.
 The guiding principle to remember is that marriage is a sacramental rite in the Episcopal Church, and a regular worship service of St. Peter’s by-the- Sea.
 If there is any question as to the permissibility of anything, it is always best to check with the Rector, or the priest who is officiating at the wedding.
 The canon law of the Church states that Holy Matrimony is a union “entered into within the community of faith.”
 It is expected that, under normal circumstances, those who marry at St. Peter’s will nurture their marriage in the context of a worshipping community.
 A wedding is a pastoral sacrament, which rightfully takes place where it will be supported through pastoral relationships and community worship.
-St. Peter’s hosts blessings of all couples, including those of the same sex.
+St. Peter’s hosts marriages of all couples, including those of the same sex.
 The ceremony for same-sex couples is distinct, but the requirements and expectations are the same for all considering marriage.

 It is advisable to verify the availability of St. Peter’s by-the-Sea and to “pencil the date in” by calling the Church Office.
 The couple must also make an appointment and meet with the Rector before any plans are finalized.
 The presence of both members of the couple at that meeting is expected.